pokealarm/pokealarm/docs/configuration/events/invasion-events.rst

-stop_image      URL to the image of the stop. grunt_id        Grunt ID. grunt_id_3      Grunt ID, padded to 3 digits. type_name       Name of the monster's type used by the grunt. type_emoji      Emoji for monster's type, or empty string if unknown. gender_id       ID of the grunt's gender.
+stop_image      URL to the image of the stop. grunt_id        Grunt ID. grunt_id_3      Grunt ID, padded to 3 digits. grunt_name      Name of the grunt (ex: Sierra, Giovanni, Male...) type_name       Name of the monster's type used by the grunt. type_emoji      Emoji for monster's type, or empty string if unknown. gender_id       ID of the grunt's gender.